Interstate 26 in North Carolina: Asheville I-26 Connector

+Future I-26 north of Asheville

-Another project, between Broadway Avenue and the US 19/US 23A interchanges, will be upgraded to Interstate standards by replacing bridges, expanding the highway width, and adding shoulders.
+Another project, between Broadway Avenue and the US 19/US 23A interchanges, will be upgraded to Interstate standards by replacing bridges, expanding the highway width and adding shoulders.
 The project, needed so I-26 can fully be labeled along that stretch, is currently in development.
 The estimated cost was $99 million, with right-of-way acquisition starting in 2020 and construction in 2022.
 Delays included state money and worries over how neighborhoods would be affected.
 Contracts are to be awarded in 2023 and 2024 and construction to take three to five years.
-The estimated cost increased to $1.2 billion in 2023.
+The estimated cost of the project is $200 million.